-The Beckley/Imperial Research Programme publishes first ground-breaking results on psilocybin-assisted therapy for treatment resistant depression.

-Ahe Beckley/Imperial Research

-Programme publishes the first images

-of the human brain on LSD.
-Amanda

-Feilding's collaboration with Johns

-Hopkins produces the first scientific

-evidence for the successful outcome

-of psilocybin-assisted therapy for

-overcoming nicotine addiction.

-First results from Beckley/ Brazil demonstrating the effect of LSD on synaptogenesis in labgrown minibrains, and enhancement of cognitive functions in rats
+The Beckley/Imperial Research Programme publishes the first ground-breaking results on psilocybin-assisted therapy for treatment resistant depression.
+The Beckley/Imperial Research Programme publishes this landmark study showing, for the first time in history, images of the human brain on LSD, using cutting-edge brainimaging technology Beckley/Imperial collaboration publishes the first report on the restingstate brain effects of intravenous DMT in humans using multivariate EEG.
+First results from Beckley/ Brazil Collaboration demonstrate the beneficial effects of LSD on neuroplasticity in lab-grown minibrains, and enhancement of cognitive functions in rats.

-Amanda sets up the Beckley/Brazil and the Beckley/Maastricht Psychedelic Research Programme, investigating the potential of LSD and other compounds.
+Amanda sets up the Beckley/Brazil and the Beckley/ Maastricht Psychedelic Research Programmes, investigating the potential of LSD and other compounds.